Effective 1 February 2024

 - disclosing information to our reinsurer or other insurer;

-- assessing an insurance claim (including ongoing claim payments and prevention of fraudulent claims;
+- assessing an insurance or superannuation benefit claim (including ongoing claim payments and prevention of fraudulent claims);

 - performing our administration functions such as accounting, risk management, actuarial, monitoring and evaluating of price, and prevention of fraud;